Keksuccino/docs_fancymenu/localization.md

    Open FancyMenu and choose an element like a Button or Text element.

 2. **Click on the Placeholders Button:**
    Look for the Placeholders button at the top-right of the text editor.
-(If you don’t see it, the element might not support placeholders.)
+(If you don't see it, the element might not support placeholders.)

 3. **Insert the Localize Text Placeholder:**
    The Localize Text placeholder appears as a JSON snippet.
 It looks like this: